Dry dung fuel: Human feces

 Human feces can in principle also be dried and used as a fuel source if they are collected in a type of dry toilet, for example an incinerating toilet.
 Since 2011, the Bill & Melinda Gates Foundation is supporting the development of such toilets as part of their "Reinvent the Toilet Challenge" to promote safer, more effective ways to treat human excreta.
 The omni-processor is another example of using human feces contained in fecal sludge or sewage sludge as a fuel source.

-Benefits
+Attributes

-The benefits of using dry animal dung include:
+Advantages of using dry animal dung include: